-We are a Church of England Voluntary Aided School
+We are an Outstanding Church of England Voluntary Aided School

 A voluntary aided school (VA school) is a state-funded school in England and Wales in which a foundation or trust (usually a religious organisation), contributes to building costs and has a substantial influence in the running of the school.